Pontefract Baghill railway station: Facilities

-The station has very basic amenities - it is unstaffed and has no ticketing provision of any kind, so anyone travelling from here needs to buy their ticket on the train or in advance of travel.
+The station has very basic amenities – it is unstaffed and has no ticketing provision of any kind, so anyone travelling from here needs to buy their ticket on the train or in advance of travel.
 The only other facilities offered are bench seating, a public telephone and timetable information posters (the old main building still stands but is in private use).
 Step-free access is available to both platforms.
 Neither platform has any shelter; though it is possible to wait under the passage in the former station building on the York bound platform.

 Services

-The low level of usage can be attributed to there being only six trains each day (four on Sundays), three serving the station northbound to York and three southbound to Sheffield, at times that are not favourable to commuters.
-Furthermore, the neighbouring cities of Leeds and Wakefield cannot be reached by direct services from the station.
+All services at Pontefract Baghill are operated by Northern Trains.

-From the May 2019 timetable change, an additional service in each direction has been introduced on Mondays to Saturdays (15:37 northbound to York, 17:49 southbound to Sheffield).
+As of May 2023, the station is served by a limited service of three trains per day in each direction on weekdays and Saturdays only which run northbound to York and southbound to Sheffield.

+No train service calls at the station on Sundays and the station is instead served by a single rail replacement bus service in each direction between York and Moorthorpe.